Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 Image Tags help you to categorize and describe an image, ensuring it conveys important information.
 This way, users and developers can differentiate the various available images in the registry.
 If you don’t specify an image tag, it is given the latest tag by default.

-You can download and deploy images using the docker run command:
+You can download and deploy images using the docker run command.
+For instance, to download and deploy an Ubuntu image, run this command:

 docker run ubuntu

 You can also search for an image on the Docker CLI.
-To search for the image httpduse the command:
+For instance, to search for the image httpdrun the command:

 docker search httpd

-To limit your search results to the top 2, use the command:
+To limit your search results to the top 2, run the command:

 docker search httpd --limit 2

-To limit your search results to images with a 10-star rating, use the command:
+To limit your search results to images with a 10-star rating, run the command:

 docker search --filter stars=10 httpd

-To limit your search results to verified images with a 10-star rating, use the command:
+To limit your search results to verified images with a 10-star rating, run the command:

 docker search --filter stars=10 --filter is-official=true httpd